lintol/doorstep/example/README.md

 To test processors, run:

-  python3 -m pytest
+  python3 -m pytest test/test_NAME.py

-in the /examples directory.
+in the /examples directory, with your virtual environment active.